 A Tale of Two Teams

-Consider two development teams working within two small companies.
+Consider two development teams working within two companies of similar size.

 The Blue Team